The Secret Pre-War Story of Pan American's Flying Boats

 It was an event so staggering - so monumental - that it immediately captured the imagination of the world.

-In the 221-page book, China Clipper, you'll discover how never before revealed closed door deals and secret negotiations created a string of valuable seaplane bases across the Pacific at years before the attack on Pearl Harbor...
+In the 221-page book and in the new documentary, China Clipper, you'll discover how never-before-revealed closed-door deals and secret negotiations created a string of valuable seaplane bases across the Pacific years before the attack on Pearl Harbor...

 Pearl Harbor - Midway - Wake - Guam - Manila